COVID-19 Updates – Community Roots Family & Implant Dentistry

-Community Roots Family Dentistry is open and taking appointments for dental services, including routine cleanings and emergency dental care services.
+Community Roots Family & Implant Dentistry is open and taking appointments for dental services, including routine cleanings and emergency dental care services.

 In the early months of 2020, when COVID-19 first struck the U.S., it was recommended by the Centers for Medicare & Medicaid Services (CMS) to delay non-essential dental procedures to avoid the spreading of the novel virus.
 However, now that living with this pandemic has become the new normal for us, it’s time to revisit your dental care needs while taking all necessary precautions.